The City College of New YorkCCNY

 We require receipts (which must include method of payment, e.g., the last four digits of a credit card) for proof of payment.

-Requesting reimbursement: Students need to fill out a Application Fee Reimbursement Form, have a Mentor form signed by a faculty member, attach receipts from all allowable expenses incurred, and give this all to Jason Redman.
-The forms can be dropped off in person to Jason at his office (NAC 8/201) or sealed in an envelope addressed to Jason and turned in to the Math Office (NAC 8/133).
+Requesting reimbursement: Students need to fill out a Application Fee Reimbursement Form, have a Mentor form signed by a faculty member, attach receipts from all allowable expenses incurred, and give this all to George Brathwaite.
+The forms can be sent to George by email or or sealed in an envelope addressed to George and turned in to the Math Office.
 It is okay to apply more than once (for distinct expenses).

 The City College of New YorkCUNY